srknzl/cmpe492/README.md

 ## Problem Statement:

 In this project, the goal is to build a knowledge-centric online community model that supports the specification of a privacy concerned, processable and analyzable data producing application by non-tech savvy users.
 We built our framework on top of Solid project that is started at MIT.
-Solid brings decentralized data storaga to the web.
+Solid brings decentralized data storage to the web.

 ## Poster:
 * [Click here](./492_Poster.pdf)